shkarlsson/obsidian-discrete/README.md

 1. Open Obsidian Settings
 2. Go to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Metadata Filter"
+3. Click Browse and search for "Discrete"
 4. Install the plugin
 5. Enable the plugin in your Community Plugins list